Call Us Today On: 0330 808 1074

 Timber frames remain popular in 2019, primarily for traditional homes.
 Most timber frames are hardwood and highly durable.
 Being made of natural materials, however, timber frames require higher maintenance, even if you use the latest wood treatment techniques.

-Contact Us The variety of door styles and materials continues to expand in 2019, giving homeowners an enormous choice over both the appearance and function of their exterior doors.
+The type of door styles and materials continues to expand in the UK in 2019, giving homeowners an enormous choice over both the appearance and function of their exterior doors.

 Composite doors are trendy right now.
 Composite doors are a type of high-performance door that is designed to keep heat in the home and intruders out.